fcrlab-unime/fl-cpu-utilization-prediction/README.md

 ## Datasets
 The datasets are extracted from the [AzurePublicDataset](https://github.com/Azure/AzurePublicDataset) repository, a public collection of Microsoft Azure traces for the benefit of the research and academic community.
 Specifically, this repository uses the [AzurePublicDatasetV2](https://github.com/Azure/AzurePublicDataset/blob/master/AzurePublicDatasetV2.md), which contains a representative subset of the first-party Azure Virtual Machine (VM) workload in one geographical region.
 Considering the dataset is very large with more than 2.5 million of VMs involved, we extracted a sample of 7 VMs.

+After the running of the applications, the `results` folder will include PNG files called `datasetX-overview.png`, where X is in the closed range [0, 5].

 ## Configuration file
 Use the YAML configuration file to finetune the experiment.
-What is not considered as a parameter in the configuration file is static (e.g., the Federated Learning aggregation strategy FedAvg).
+What is not considered as a parameter in the configuration file is static (e.g., the Federated Learning aggregation strategy).
 The configuration file `conf.yaml` is described as follow:
 ```yaml
 experiment: <string> # the name of the experiment
 dataset_name: <string> # the name of the dataset